Research Agenda at the ATARI Lab

 Developing Adaptive and Robust Policies

-Current reinforcement learning techniques rely heavily on domain randomization to handle variability, but this approach often falls short when encountering novel situations.
+Designing robust and adaptive policies for hybrid dynamical systems are notoriously difficult.
+On the other hand, current reinforcement learning techniques rely heavily on domain randomization to handle variability, but this approach results in unnecessary conservativeness.
 Instead, we are investigating adaptive policies that adjust dynamically to new environments.
-Techniques like meta-reinforcement learning, online adaptation, and contextual policy optimization offer promising pathways for equipping robots with the ability to learn and adapt in real time.
+Techniques like adaptive control, meta-reinforcement learning, and contextual policy optimization offer promising pathways for equipping robots with the ability to learn and adapt in real time.

 Our Vision